 Although March isn't the best time to visit Bolivia due to the fact that it is the rainy season, we decided to risk it and are so glad that we did because we only had one shower the whole time we were there.
 The part of Bolivia we decided to visit is amazingly beautiful and the Bolivians are so friendly although, in the main very poor.

 This time we had our picnic on the shores of the Laguna Colorado which is home to three species of flamingo.
-It's red in colour because of the plankton which serves as food for the flamingos, Veronica informed us.
+It's red in color because of the plankton which serves as food for the flamingos, Veronica informed us.
 Again a most beautiful and tranquil place with no one around but us four.
-We traveled on past the Sol de Mañana geysers which spectacularly rise to 100 metres.
-We stopped to see beautiful lagoons and eventually arrived at the Licanbar volcano, 5,865 metres above sea level.
+We traveled on past the Sol de Mañana geysers which spectacularly rise to 100 meters.
+We stopped to see beautiful lagoons and eventually arrived at the Licanbar volcano, 5,865 meters (19,242 feet) above sea level.

 An hour later we said a very sad farewell to Veronica and Louis and were met at the Chilean border by a gentleman with the incredible name of Navidad (Christmas in Spanish)!
 He spoke no English at all so my limited Spanish came in very useful!
 It was very strange to be on a proper road again.
 We spent three days in the amazing Atacama Desert and were quite surprised by its spectacular beauty.

 We then flew down to Santiago where, because we had been before, we just spent one day and night before flying down to Temuco and driving to Lago Villarrica in the beautiful Chilean Lake District.
 We spent three days in the small town of Pucón where the whole area is dominated by the smoldering Villarrica volcano which can be seen from literally every angle.